Understanding and Bridging the Planner-Coder Gap: A Systematic Study on the Robustness of Multi-Agent Systems for Code Generation: Fuzzing MAS with Semantically Equivalent Requirements

-We also notice that MASs exhibit more severe robustness issues when dealing with longer and more complex questions.
-Among the four datasets analyzed, CodeContest and CoderEval show a larger performance decline compared to HumanEval ET and MBPP ET.
-The questions in CodeContest are derived from programming competitions and feature longer problem descriptions along with stricter input format requirements.
-While CoderEval mostly contains shorter questions, they involve more complex problem settings that reflect real-world scenarios.
-Our results indicate that MASs struggle more with these complex questions, where even slight mutations can cause failures.
-This suggests that MASs may encounter robustness issues in real-world applications.
+Moreover, we notice that MASs exhibit more severe robustness issues when dealing with longer and more complex questions.
+Among the four datasets, CodeContest and CoderEval exhibit substantially larger performance drops than HumanEval and MBPP.
+This pattern can be explained by their distinct characteristics: CodeContest contains competition-level problems with lengthy descriptions and strict input format constraints, while CoderEval involves intricate problem settings that mirror real-world scenarios.
+Our findings reveal that MASs are particularly sensitive to these questions, where even minor perturbations can trigger failures.
+This heightened sensitivity raises concerns about the reliability of MASs in practical applications.

-Furthermore, we observe that the capability of the backend LLM affects MAS robustness, with more powerful LLMs demonstrating superior robustness.
-Across all datasets, MASs with GPT-3.5 suffer sharper performance drops compared to those using GPT-4o.
-This may be because weaker backend LLMs have limited capability in precisely comprehending the semantics of different expressions, making them more susceptible to robustness issues compared to stronger ones.
+We further observe that the capability of the backend LLM affects MAS robustness, with powerful LLMs demonstrating superior robustness.
+Across all datasets, MASs powered by GPT-3.5 experience more significant performance degradation than those using GPT-4o.
+We attribute this difference to the limited semantic understanding of weaker LLMs, which makes them less capable of accurately interpreting diverse expressions and thus more vulnerable to robustness issues.